 6. Between Android 9 and Android 8, Android 9 pie makes the control of background power usage by applications more visible with a mode called an adaptive battery.
 This designs itself according to how often an app is being used.

 Google has made changes in push notifications features each year.
-In Android 9.0, Google has introduced a person class that enables one to identify the people involved in a conversation.
-Google has also introduced smart replies in order to make replies and conversations more accessible and easy.
+It introduced a person class in Android 9.0, that enables one to identify the people involved in a conversation and also smart replies to make replies and conversations more accessible and easy.
 Google has let in multi-camera support for devices with dual front or dual back cameras.
-The features allow the users to do things like seamless zoom, bokeh and stereo vision.
-So, there are many things on which Google has worked and come up with new features.
+The features allow the users to do things like seamless zoom, bokeh, and stereo vision.
+So, there are many things that Google has worked on and come up with new features.
 Android developers have a lot to do with the new updates.
 Here’s everything you need to know about android 9 vs android 8.
-Which operating system will you select for yourself as a user and as a mobile app development company?